godraadam/privy-router/README.md

-# privy-router
+# Privy Router

-Privy messenger is a fully distributed, decentralized, private and secure messenger application.
-Privy Router acts as a broker between local Privy clients and Privy nodes (daemons).
+> Privy Router is responsible for taking commands from clients (Privy CLI or Privy Messenger) and deleagating them to an appropriate Privy Daemon.
+It is also responsible for the lifetime management of said daemons.

+As of right now in order to run privy daemons Docker and the privyd docker images need to be installed